brihernandez/GunsAndBullets2/README.md

 As drag depends on velocity, the [Velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration#Algorithmic_representation) approach doesn't quite work.
 When drag is enabled on a bullet, a modified version is used which estimates future velocities and accelerations.
 This is totally transparent if you aren't messing with the `CalculateBulletMotion()` function, but it's good to be aware of, because draggy bullets are the most expensive thing in this repository.

 If you need to predict impact points with draggy bullets, it might be necessary to use **substepping**.
 The `GunPrediction` component in this scene shows an example of how substeps can be used to increase the accuracy of predictions made with draggy bullets.
 For bullets with only light drag, the kind you'd see in a realistic environment, it's actually possible to get away with no substepping.
+The demo uses a very extreme example of bullet drag which really stresses the prediction.

 It's also important to note that, for performance reasons, substepping is *only* on the bullet motion, **not** the hit detection.
 The `Gun.GetPredictedImpactPoint()` takes both a `timestep` and `substep` parameter.
 The `timestep` defines how long the bullet is simulated between hit detection sweeps.
 The `substep` defines how many `CalculateBulletMotion()`s run between those hit detection sweeps, providing for much more accurate motion, but without the full impact of also doing too much more hit detection checks.
 As with most things, experiment to see what values work best, but again, for most things with more realistic amounts of drag, you might be able to get away with no substepping at all.